 8. What is the home remedy for bleeding gums?

-A. If the bleeding gums issue is still in initial stage then you can treat it using simple home remedies like oil pulling and applying aloe vera juice to the gums.
-Leave the application for few minutes and rinse off with water.
-Instead of aloe vera, you can also try peppermint essential oil, clove oil, eucalyptus oil and salt.
+A. If the bleeding gums issue is still in the initial stage then you can treat it using simple home remedies like oil pulling and applying aloe vera juice to the gums.
+Leave the application for a few minutes and rinse off with water.
+Instead of aloe vera, you can also try peppermint essential oil, clove oil, eucalyptus oil, and salt.
 You can also replace wet green tea bags for goof relief.